4-Axis Milling

 Limitations

-While 4-axis milling offers more versatility than 3-axis, it does not provide the same level of complexity achievable with 5-axis milling, as it lacks a second rotational axis.
+While 4-axis milling offers more versatility than 3-axis milling, it does not achieve the same level of complexity as 5-axis milling, as it lacks a second rotational axis.
 For even more intricate geometries and multi-angle machining, a 5-axis setup may be preferred.

 4-axis milling is a CNC process that adds a rotational A-axis to the traditional X, Y, and Z axes, enabling the machining of more complex shapes and multiple-sided features.
 This approach offers enhanced flexibility and efficiency for creating parts with angled and cylindrical features, making it a valuable technique for intricate component manufacturing.